ranzhuo17/ranzhuo17.github.io/_pages/research.md

 </small><br><br/></div>

-**Risk and Return in Scientific Research: Evidence from Structural Biology** (with Pierre Azoulay and Soomi Kim).
+**Risk and Return in Scientific Research: Evidence from Structural Biology** (with Pierre Azoulay, Alessandro Bonatti, and Soomi Kim).

 **How Industrial Policy Reshapes Firms’ Capacity Investment Portfolios: Evidence from Semiconductor Manufacturin** (with Ali Ilhan Haliloglu and Stefanus Jasin).